 If you’re happy with the services provided, a tip – though not compulsory – is appreciated.
 While it may not be customary in your country, it’s of great significance for the people who will take care of you during the trek.
 It inspires them to give excellent service and is an entrenched feature of the tourism industry across many SPIDER Travel Peru destinations.
-Of course you are free to tip more or less as you feel appropriate, depending on your perception of the quality and the length of your trip.
+Of course you are free to tip what you feel is appropriate, depending on your perception on the quality of service and the length of your trip.
 Remember, a tip is not compulsory and should only be given when you receive excellent service.

 ARE WE SUSTAINABLE?

 Yes, we are a local, sustainable & responsible tourism operator that incorporates universal principles of tourism: protect the environment and benefit the local communities by respecting their culture and religion.
 With this in mind, we have trained all our local staff to know and understand, respect the places and the local people.

 WHAT YOU SHOULD TAKE WITH YOU

 - Original passport (it has to be the same as the one you have used to book your trek)